isa-braz/isa-braz/README.md

-# Você pode escolher ler este README em / You can choose read this README in
+# Você pode escolher ler este README em / You can choose to read this README in
 # [Português](#portuguese) || [English](#english).

 ## Português